smarnach/crashstats-tools/README.rst

    Options:
      --host TEXT                     host for system to fetch facets from [default: https://crash-stats.mozilla.org]
+     --supersearch-url TEXT          Super Search url to base query on  [default:
+                                     ""]
-     --supersearch-url TEXT          Super Search url to base query on --start-date TEXT               start date for range; 'YYYY-MM-DD' and 'YYYY- MM-DD HH:MM:SS' formats; defaults to 00:00:00
+     --start-date TEXT               start date for range; 'YYYY-MM-DD' and 'YYYY- MM-DD HH:MM:SS' formats; defaults to 00:00:00
-                                     when no time specified
+                                     when no time specified  [default: ""]
      --end-date TEXT                 end date for range; 'YYYY-MM-DD' and 'YYYY-MM- DD HH:MM:SS' formats; defaults to 23:59:59
                                      when no time specified  [default: today]